Skip to content

 Everyone writing a book should realize that once it’s done, you will need to get it published, distributed, and visible.

-If you’re traditionally publishing, you don’t have to worry about the publishing and distribution.
+If you’re traditionally publishing, you don’t have to worry about publishing and distribution.
 But, no matter what publishing path you take, you’ll need to learn about book marketing.

-Everything is done, including editing, and your manuscript is ready to go.
+Everything is done, including editing, and your manuscript is now ready to go.

-According to an article at MichaelHyatt.com, research shows how a potential reader looks at your book, in the order that she actually looks:
+According to an article at MichaelHyatt.com, research shows how a potential reader looks at your book in the order that she actually looks:

-1. She looks at the title, so it should definitely be grabbing (an attention getter) and reflective of the book’s content.
+1. She looks at the title, so it should definitely be grabbing (an attention-getter) and reflective of the book’s content.

 2. She looks at the cover.